layrjs/layr/README.md

 	<br>
 </p>

-> Build a frontend/backend application as easily as a standalone one.
+> Build a frontend/backend app as easily as a standalone app.

 ## Introduction